 Crisis intervention services are based upon a problem-solving model to provide information and referrals that assist an individual in an acute/emergency situation.
-Interactions and activities with an individual in crisis will stabilize emottions, clarify issues, and provide support and assistance to help explore options for resolution of the individual's self-defined crisis and needs.
+Interactions and activities with an individual in crisis will stabilize emotions, clarify issues, and help explore options for safety and other concerns related to the crisis.

 Court & Legal Advocacy